tmarsteel/coding-bash/docs/git-subcommands.md

         /
     o--A--o--B

-If, instead, you run `git squash --rebase`, the diff A^..C will be commited onto A, resultin in this tree:
+If, instead, you run `git squash --rebase`, the diff A^..C will be commited onto B, resultin in this tree:

                C'
               /